Two people in COVID-19 Masks bumping elbows

 In this project, we conceptualise psychological resilience as not a stable trait, but a dynamic process; that can be conceptualized as mental health in relation to stressor load, and a dynamic process of adaptation that can potentially be trained.

-Project progress
+Project overview

-We have surveyed over 1000 Australians focusing on measures of resilience, trust, uncertainty, mental health and wellbeing, information-seeking behaviours, and attitudes and effects that relate to COVID-19.
+We surveyed over 1000 Australians focusing on measures of resilience, trust, uncertainty, mental health and wellbeing, information-seeking behaviours, and attitudes and effects that relate to COVID-19.